 “Set in the graveyards of England!” boasts the US one-sheet for The Body Beneath, and indeed, the film begins with an atmospheric scene in Highgate Cemetery.
-Chiefly, however, The Body Beneath takes place in a brooding Neo-Tudor mansion, Sarum Chase, built in 1932 on the edge of London’s Hampstead Heath.
+Chiefly, however, The Body Beneath takes place in a brooding Neo-Tudor mansion, Sarum Chase, which was built in 1932 near London’s Hampstead Heath.

 Milligan gathered some wonderfully creepy shots at Sarum Chase, staged a crude ‘crucifixion’ in the mansion’s ornate gardens (one wonders how the British Council of Churches would have reacted), and returned a few months later to shoot a werewolf movie Curse of the Full Moon – later released in the States as The Rats Are Coming!
 The Werewolves Are Here!.

 In 1968, vampires and Gothic horror in general were still very popular in the UK, therefore Milligan’s decision to venture into the supernatural made sound commercial sense.
 Yet for reasons that remain unclear he eschewed the classic image-pool from which he could have drawn.
 The vampires in The Body Beneath have no fangs, they can move around in the daylight (albeit with special injections to counteract the sun), and they spend more time bickering with their victims than gnashing at their throats.